buildbot/buildbot/master/docs/manual/customization.rst

   No need to worry about Twisted and asynchronous code.
   You can use python-requests_ or any library from the python ecosystem to access other servers.

-- You could use Http in order to access Buildbot :ref:`REST_API`, but you can also use the :ref:`Data_API`, via the provided synchronous wrapper.
+- You could use HTTP in order to access Buildbot :ref:`REST_API`, but you can also use the :ref:`Data_API`, via the provided synchronous wrapper.

     .. py:method:: buildbot_api.dataGet(path, filters=None, fields=None, order=None, limit=None, offset=None):